MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 Omitting a base class specification is the same as deriving from type **Object** (in other words, from [**IInspectable**](https://msdn.microsoft.com/en-us/library/br205821)).

+> [!IMPORTANT]
+> For an application to pass [Windows App Certification Kit](/windows/uwp/debug-test-perf/windows-app-certification-kit) tests, and to be successfully ingested into the Microsoft Store, the ultimate base class of each runtime class *declared in the application* must be a type originating in a Windows.* namespace; for example, [**Windows.UI.Xaml.DependencyObject**](/uwp/api/windows.ui.xaml.dependencyobject).
+For more info, see [XAML controls; binding to a C++/WinRT property](/windows/uwp/cpp-and-winrt-apis/binding-property#create-a-blank-app-bookstore).

 In the next example, the base class of **Volume** is **Area**, and the (implicit) base class of **Area** is **Object**.

 ```idl